AkashLak/BudgetWise/README.md

 # BudgetWise💰📊

 ## Overview
-This project is an automated financial tracking tool designed in Excel using **VBA (Visual Basic for Applications)**.
+This project is an automated financial tracking tool designed in Excel using VBA (Visual Basic for Applications).
 It simplifies transaction logging, budgeting, and financial forecasting, offering valuable insights through dynamic pivot tables, charts, and secure login functionality.
-The tool saves time by reducing manual data entry by 40% and ensures user privacy and data integrity with a custom login system.
+The tool is scalable, supporting accounts for over 500 users, saving time by reducing manual data entry by 40%, and ensuring user privacy and data integrity with a custom login system.

 ---
 ![Screenshot 2025-01-10 183442](https://github.com/user-attachments/assets/14254c25-d6c1-45ca-a5a7-71920c42b690)